vancluever/terraform-provider-acme/docs/resources/certificate.md

   `recursive_nameservers`.
 * A check against your domain's authoritative DNS servers.

+-> The authoritative part of the DNS propagation check will almost always require access to the outside internet.
+Make sure you allow the required access accordingly, particularly in restricted networks.
+You can also use the `disable_complete_propagation` setting to bypass this check altogether (see below).

 The ACME provider will normally use your system-configured DNS resolvers to check for propagation of the TXT records before proceeding with the certificate request.
 In split horizon scenarios, this check may never succeed, as the